Paid in Full (Isaiah 53:6)

-It was paid in full.
 The balance—zero.
 Nothing owed.
-It was paid. in. full.
+It was paid in full.

-The Good News of the Gospel is this.
-That debt is paid, in full.
+The Good News of the gospel is this: that debt is paid—in full.
 In Isaiah 53:5-6, we learn how this debt has been paid.
 It’s a costly price.
-Isaiah—inspired by the Holy Spirit—prophesied about the suffering servant of the Lord, the Messiah, who one day would come and bear the penalty for sin.
-The people present on the day of Jesus’ execution on a Roman cross considered him cursed by God as Isaiah states in verse 4, “we esteemed Him stricken, smitten by God, and afflicted.”
+Under the inspiration of the Holy Spirit, Isaiah prophesied about the suffering Servant of the Lord, the Messiah, who one day would come and bear the penalty for sin.
+The people present on the day of Jesus’ execution on a Roman cross considered Him cursed by God, “we esteemed Him stricken, smitten by God, and afflicted.”
 But it was not His own punishment He bore.
 He was pierced, He was crushed, He was punished—why?—for our transgressions, our iniquities, our rebellion.
 And we receive peace with God through His punishment.
 We are healed by His wounds.
-His pain.
-Our gain.
+His pain is our gain.

 Isaiah reinforces that we are the ones who have gone astray.
 We are the ones who have turned to our own way.
-Every one.
+Every one of us.
 We have incurred a debt we cannot pay.
-It’s a costly debt.
+It’s an infinite debt.
 And the Lord has laid the price on His Son, Jesus Christ.
-He has laid the iniquity of us all on Jesus.
-When we look at the cross, when we see the death of Jesus in our place, two things should stand out to us: 1) the horror of our sin, our rebellion against God 2) the amazing depth of the grace that has been offered to us.
+He laid the iniquity of all on Jesus.
+When we look at the cross, when we see Jesus dying in our place, two things should stand out to us: 1) the horror of our sin and rebellion against God and 2) the amazing depth of the grace that has been offered to us.